allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 ![Frame browser list](../../img/hyperdatasets/frame_browser_list.png)

-The dataset version can be filtered by multiple criteria.
+The dataset version's frames can be filtered by multiple criteria.
 The resulting frames can be exported as a JSON file.

-To view further details about a specific frame, click on its preview, which will open the [Frame Viewer](webapp_datasets_frames.md#frame-viewer).
+To view the details of a specific frame, click on its preview, which will open the [Frame Viewer](webapp_datasets_frames.md#frame-viewer).

 ### Simple Frame Filtering
-Simple frame filtering applies one annotation object (ROI) label and returns frames containing at least one annotation with that label.
+Simple frame filtering returns frames containing at least one annotation with a specified label.

 **To apply a simple frame filter,**  select a label from the **LABEL FILTER** list.